aaronmsft/tech-summit-toronto/100-windows.md

-# Hands on Lab 100 - Using Docker Hub + Django Poll Application
+# Hands on Lab 100 - Using Docker Hub + Django Poll Application   [ Using Windows Environment ]

 The purpose of this Hands on Lab (HOL) is to have an understanding of how to:
 1. Install Docker Host and Docker CLI tools